44th Chess Olympiad: Russian invasion of Ukraine

-Russia invaded Ukraine in February 2022, with some troops entering via Belarus.
-Within days, FIDE announced that the Olympiad would no longer take place in Russia.
-In March 2022, FIDE followed a recommendation by the International Olympic Committee to suspend Russia and Belarus from participation in international tournaments, including the Olympiad.
+Amid the international sanctions against Russia in response to the invasion of Ukraine in February 2022, FIDE announced that the Olympiad would no longer take place in Russia.
+This has resulted from a recommendation by the International Olympic Committee made in March 2022 to suspend Russia and Belarus from participation in international tournaments, including the Olympiad, that FIDE followed.
 Although their teams were not allowed to compete, the Russian and Belarusian national federations were permitted to take part in the FIDE Congress, submit candidates and vote in the FIDE presidential election held during the Olympiad.

 Many Russian chess players disapproved of the invasion.
 Some decided to leave the country, switch federations, or play under the FIDE flag instead of the Russian flag.
-Forty-four top Russian players signed an open letter addressed to Russian president Vladimir Putin, stating their opposition to the war.
+Forty-four top Russian players signed an open letter addressed to Russian President Vladimir Putin, stating their opposition to the war.
 Signatories included Ian Nepomniachtchi, Alexandra Kosteniuk, Peter Svidler, Andrey Esipenko and Daniil Dubov.
 Dmitry Andreikin, Alexandr Predke and Vladimir Fedoseev, who all played in the FIDE Grand Prix 2022 held in February and March, did not return to Russia and moved to North Macedonia, Uzbekistan and Spain, respectively.
 Daniil Yuffa, Kirill Alekseenko and Nikita Vitiugov also moved to Spain, while Alexey Sarana stayed in Belgrade after participating in a tournament there.
-Alina Kashlinskaya transferred her affiliation to Poland, playing for them at the Olympiad.
+Alina Kashlinskaya transferred her affiliation to Poland and played for them at the Olympiad.

 Team flags

-Competitors representing Afghanistan used the flag used by the Taliban militant group, which took control of the country in 2021, instead of the flag of the Islamic Republic of Afghanistan which was still officially recognised by FIDE.
-Images of the Taliban flag at the 2022 Chess Olympiad were widely circulated by Taliban officials and supporters on social media.
+Competitors representing Afghanistan used the flag of the Taliban militant group, which took control of the country in 2021, instead of the flag of the Islamic Republic of Afghanistan which was still officially recognised by FIDE.
+Images of the Taliban flag at the Olympiad were widely circulated by Taliban officials and supporters on social media.

 Kosovo declared independence from Serbia in 2008, and the Kosovo Chess Federation has been a full member of FIDE since 2016.
 However, India does not recognise the nation, so the hosts banned the flag of Kosovo at the Olympiad.
 The Kosovo team were therefore forced to play under the FIDE flag.

-Pakistan's withdrawal
+Other incidents

 The torch relay passed through parts of Jammu and Kashmir and Ladakh, in the disputed region of Kashmir.
 The route stuck to locations administered by India as union territories, but those locations are also claimed by Pakistan (see Kashmir conflict).
 The Pakistan team had already arrived in India for the Olympiad.
 Nevertheless, the Pakistani federation withdrew from the event in protest, describing the torch route as "provocative".

-Rwanda's team blocked

 A dispute over the financial management and governance at the Rwandan Chess Federation led to Rwanda's Ministry of Sport blocking the Rwandan team's participation in the Olympiad.
-The ministry and the country's Olympic committee have refused to recognise the chess federation since December 2021.
+The ministry and the country's Olympic committee had refused to recognise the federation since December 2021.